alexander-pastukhov/serial-dependence-and-attention/README.md

 ## Sampled draws and Figures
-Please note that analysis notebooks assume sampled draws in DrawsWithPredictions folder to recompute statistic for figures and LOO comparisions and plots in ParameterPlots folder to recreate figures.
-We did not include them due to their size but they can be resampled via 01_analysis... notebooks.
-Alternatively, please contact me and I will provide files with draws via a file-sharing service.
+Please note that analysis notebooks assume sampled draws in `DrawsWithPredictions` folder to recompute statistic for figures and LOO comparisions and plots in `ParameterPlots` folder to recreate figures.
+We did not include them due to their size but they can be resampled via `01_analysis_...` notebooks.